+Diabetes.
 A report in Diabetes Care found a sharp increase in the risk of type 2 diabetes in people with persistent insomnia.
-People who had insomnia for a year or longer and who slept less than five hours per night had a threefold higher risk of type 2 diabetes compared with those who had no sleep complaints and who slept six or more hours nightly.
-As with overweight and obesity (which are also closely linked to type 2 diabetes), the underlying cause is thought to involve a disruption of the body’s normal hormonal regulation resulting from insufficient sleep.
+People who had insomnia for a year or longer and who slept less than five hours per night had three times the risk of type 2 diabetes compared with those who had no sleep complaints and who slept six or more hours nightly.
+As with overweight and obesity (which are also closely linked to type 2 diabetes), the underlying cause is thought to involve a disruption of the body’s normal hormonal regulation, but in this case, it results from insufficient sleep.

+Mental illness.
 A study of about 1,000 adults ages 21 to 30 found that, compared with normal sleepers, those who reported a history of insomnia during an interview were four times as likely to develop major depression by the time of a second interview three years later.
-And two studies in young people—one involving 300 pairs of young twins, and another including about 1,000 teenagers—found that sleep problems developed before a diagnosis of major depression and (to a lesser extent) anxiety.
+And two studies in young people— one involving 300 pairs of young twins, and another including about 1,000 teenagers—found that sleep problems often developed before a diagnosis of major depression and (to a lesser extent) anxiety.
 Sleep problems in the teenagers preceded depression 69% of the time and anxiety disorders 27% of the time.